Mohnish-Raghu/TransArt/README.md

 **NOTE:** There is no need of Hugging Face Access Token as I deployed this Gradio app in the Hugging Face Space itself.
 If you are going to try this code outside Hugging Face you need to provide access token.

 ## Usage
-Run the script app.py
+Run the script "app.py".
 This will launch a Gradio web interface where user can upload a Tamil audio file or live voice record Tamil audio and receive processed results.

 ## Example Output
 - **Tamil Audio Input:** 🎤 (User uploads an audio file or live record)
 - **Transcribed Tamil Text:** "தமிழ் உரை"
 - **Translated English Text:** "Example Tamil text"
 - **Generated Image:** 🖼️ (AI-generated image displayed)
-- **Generated Text:** "This is a creative continuation..."
+- **Generated Text:** "Information about the text"